SteveBattista/RAMSAFE/readme.md

 3. Plug in USB drive,
 4. Use a tool like [RUFUS](https://rufus.ie/en/) if you are in Windows or Startup Disk Creator for Linux (this may require an install of new software in Ubuntu) to load the RAMSAFE.iso to USB.
 5. Reboot machine. <br>
     a.
-While rebooting press the Boot time menu (F12 for Dell)<br>
+WWhile rebooting press the Boot time menu (F12 for Dell)<br>
     b.
+Follow Prompts for keyboard and network.
+    c.
+No need to update installer as you are not installing this os.
+    d.
+Select try (no need to select install)
+    e.
 This loads a whole new Operating system<br>
-    c.
+    f.
 Help investigate CSAM perpetrators<br>
-    d. end tips to law enforcement<br>
+    g. end tips to law enforcement<br>
-    e.
+    h.
 While you work, all work is in memory so it is not kept and it does not write anything to disk<br>
 6. Reboot machine.
 7. Remove USB.
 8. Original operating system is untouched.